-Gene prediction and functional annotation of the co-assembly was done with the JGI Integrated Microbial Genomes & Microbiomes (IMG) (37) annotation service.
-Gene relative abundances were taken as the average read depth of the contigs carrying those genes (estimated with Salmon (36).
-KEGG KO identifiers were linked to their respective functions using the KEGG BRITE pathway classification (38).
+Gene prediction and functional annotation of the co-assembly was done with the JGI Integrated Microbial Genomes & Microbiomes (IMG) (36) annotation service.
+Gene relative abundances were taken as the average read depth of the contigs carrying those genes (estimated with Salmon (35).
+KEGG KO identifiers were linked to their respective functions using the KEGG BRITE pathway classification (37).
 KEGG pathway relative abundances were calculated as the sum of read depths of genes (estimated from the read depths of the contigs carrying them) classified to be part of the pathway.
+To test for changes in functional diversity, the total number of unique enzyme identifiers that had a combined coverage of 1, 2, 4, 8, 16, or 32 transcripts per million was calculated.

 Isoelectric point (pI) analysis

 The average pI of gene pools were calculated from individual replicate metagenomic assemblies.
-Open reading frames (ORFs) were predicted by PRODIGAL (39) with the use of metaWRAP (32), and the pI of each ORF was calculate with ProPAS (40).
+Open reading frames (ORFs) were predicted by PRODIGAL (38) with the use of metaWRAP (32), and the pI of each ORF was calculate with ProPAS (39).
 The average pI of the entire gene pool as well as individual taxa were calculated from the average pI of proteins encoded on contigs of relevant (KRAKEN) taxonomy.

-Taxonomic rearrangement index (RI)
+Taxonomic turnover index (TTI)

-The rearrangement indexes (RI) of each gene function (KO ID) represent the changes in relative abundances of the contigs carrying them.
-To calculate the RI, all contigs carrying genes of a given KEGG KO were identified, and the change in their relative abundances was calculated between two time-points of interest.
-Contig abundances from individual replicates were added up for each time point then the RI for each KEGG KO identifier was calculated from the weighted average of the absolute values of these changes (Equation 1).
+The turnover indexes (TTIs) of each gene function (KO ID) represent the changes in relative abundances of the organismal strains (contigs) carrying them.
+For this purpose, the abundance of any given gene is assumed to be equal to the average abundance (coverage) of the contig that carries it.
+To calculate the TTIs, all contigs carrying genes of a given KEGG KO were identified, and the change in their relative abundances was calculated between two time-points of interest.
+Contig abundances from individual replicates were added up for each time point, then the TTI for each KEGG KO identifier was calculated from the weighted average of the absolute values of these changes (Equation 1).
+Importantly, this index does not measure the net change in abundance of each function, but instead quantifies the turnover in the organisms that carry it.
+Indeed, it is possible for the total abundance of a gene function to be carried by a completely new set of organisms, yet remain unchanged in total abundance.
 The RIs from all the KEGG functions were plotted and the difference in their distributions between the time points was computed with the Kolmogorov-Smirnov 2-sample test.

-RI=0NT2-T10NT1+T2
+TTI=0NT2-T10NT1+T2

-Equation 1: Formula calculating one function’s rearrangement index RI, where T1 and T2 are standardized abundances of a contig carrying that function in two samples, and N is the number of contigs carrying that functions.
+Equation 1: Formula calculating one function’s taxonomic turnover index TTI, where T1 and T2 are standardized abundances of a contig carrying that function in two samples, and N is the number of contigs carrying that functions.

-WMG statistical analysis
+Shotgun statistical analysis